hashicorp/design-system/website/docs/patterns/disabled-patterns/partials/guidelines/guidelines.md

 In instances where outages may occur, provide a clear message to users on what they can do and add a link to [our status page](https://status.hashicorp.com/).

-An example of this is Instagram's login page.
-When a user has no connection to their servers, a message will appear on submit.
+In this example, a user lands on a 500 error.
+We provide a way for them to refresh, or check the status page.

 ![Displaying Instagram's login page with an error below notifying the user they have no connection to instagram.](/assets/patterns/disabled-patterns/service-outage-example.png)